huggingface/text-generation-inference/docs/source/index.md

 # Text Generation Inference

+> [!CAUTION]
+> text-generation-inference is now in maintenance mode.
+Going forward, we will accept pull requests for minor bug fixes, documentation improvements and lightweight maintenance tasks.
+>
+> TGI has initiated the movement for optimized inference engines to rely on a `transformers` model architectures.
+This approach is now adopted by downstream inference engines, which we contribute to and recommend using going forward: [vllm](https://github.com/vllm-project/vllm), [SGLang](https://github.com/sgl-project/sglang), as well as local engines with inter-compatibility such as llama.cpp or MLX.

 Text Generation Inference (TGI) is a toolkit for deploying and serving Large Language Models (LLMs).
 TGI enables high-performance text generation for the most popular open-source LLMs, including Llama, Falcon, StarCoder, BLOOM, GPT-NeoX, and T5.

 ![Text Generation Inference](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/TGI.png)